doragoncraft/DcEssentials/README.md

-  For Permmisons see: https://github.com/doragoncraft/DcEasyCmdsPrem/wiki/Commands-and-Perms Default lang file for if you mess it up: https://github.com/doragoncraft/DcEasyCmdsPrem
+  For Permmisons see: https://github.com/doragoncraft/DcEasyCmdsPrem/wiki/Commands-and-Perms

+  Default lang file and config for if you mess it up: https://github.com/doragoncraft/DcEasyCmdsPrem

 # Update 1.1